Leader-Followers Pattern in Java: Enhancing Efficiency with Dynamic Worker Allocation

 In plain words

-The Leader and Followers design pattern utilizes a single leader thread to distribute work among multiple follower threads, effectively managing task delegation and thread synchronization to maximize resource efficiency.
+The Leader-Followers design pattern utilizes a single leader thread to distribute work among multiple follower threads, effectively managing task delegation, thread synchronization, and improving resource efficiency in concurrent programming.

 martinfowler.com says